Bonjour NOLA Summer Camp 2019

 Points forts / Highlights

-- Field trips (adapted for Pre-K) to diverse locations make learning fun
+- Field trips (adapted for Pre-K) to diverse locations that reinforce session themes with accompanying activities and make learning fun

 - Water play days at camp